doGregor/SBD-SCD-pipeline/README.md

 What you need (at least):
 - config file (.json)
-- folder with 3 data files (.txt); have to be named train.txt, dev.txt, test.txt
+- data folder with 3 data files (.txt); have to be named train.txt, dev.txt, test.txt
 - `run_ner.py` and `utils_ner.py` files
 - file with your labels (.txt)
 - empty output folder